Torus actions on free associative algebras, lifting and Bia{\l}ynicki-Birula type theorems: Actions of algebraic tori

 \begin{remark} A closed embedding $\iota:\mathbb A^m\to\mathbb A^n$ is said to be rectifiable if it is conjugate to a linear embedding by an automorphism of $\mathbb A^n$. \end{remark}

-As can be inferred from the review above, the context of the linearization problem is rather broad, even in the case of torus actions.
+As can be inferred from the above review, the context of the linearization problem is rather broad, even for torus actions.
 The regulating parameters are the dimensions of the torus and the affine space.
-This situation is due to the fact that the general form of the linearization conjecture (i.e., the conjecture that states that any effective regular torus action on any affine space is linearizable) has a negative answer.
+This situation is due to the fact that the general linearization conjecture (i.e., the conjecture that states that any effective regular torus action on any affine space is linearizable) has a negative answer.

-Transition to the noncommutative geometry presents the inquirer with an even broader context: one now may vary the dimensions as well as impose restrictions on the action in the form of preservation of the PI-identities.
-Caution is well advised.
-Some of the results are generalized in a straightforward manner -- the proof in the next section being the typical example, others require more subtlety and effort.
-Of some note to us, given our ongoing work in deformation quantization (see, for instance, \cite{KGE}) is the following instance of the linearization problem, which we formulate as a conjecture.